hummel009/Prokhor-Discord-Bot/README.md

 My discord bot for my discord servers.
 His name is Прохор (Prokhor).
 Key features:

 * Four languages of interface: english, russian, belarusian and ukrainian.
-* Connecting one discord channel with one telegram chat.
-Bot will be transferring all messages from first to second and vice versa.
+* Logging all message deletions and editions (channels can be excluded), also reporting user joining and leaving.
 * Adding bot manager roles to allow not only admins change upper settings.
 * Server data can be deleted by admins and manager roles, if you are concerned about your privacy.